-- Be clear, concise, and neat no one will approve an illegible petition. - You must fill out all information requested on the petition.
+- Be clear, concise, and neat -- no one will approve an illegible petition. - You must fill out all information requested on the petition.
 You will be contacted by email if there are any questions. - The Request: Write this section as a specific instruction to the Registrar to apply a certain class, class sequence, or experience to a specific curricular requirement on your plan sheet.
 Remember, you and your advisor may know what you are asking, but this needs to be written so that your intentions are clear to the Curriculum Coordinator, Associate Provost, and Registrar.
-A couple examples are provided below. - "Apply BIO344 (4 credits) from State University to replace EFB 307/308 (Principles of Genetics lecture and lab)." - "Slot BIO275, 'Coral Reef Ecology,' (3 credits) from Hometown College to fulfill Field Experience Directed Elective requirement." - The Justification: Provide rationale for why you believe the course/experience/program you are proposing should fulfill a particular degree requirement. - Attach the course syllabus and catalog description to the petition and highlight the content in the course description that you believe makes it a candidate for fulfilling a requirement. - Sometimes the justification can be as simple as indicating that the course has already been determined to fulfill a particular degree requirement through an existing articulation agreement between ESF and one of several Cooperative Transfer Colleges (NYS community colleges and other local institutions).
+A couple examples are provided below. - "Apply BIO344 (4 credits) from State University to replace EFB 307/308 (Principles of Genetics lecture and lab)." - "Slot BIO275, 'Coral Reef Ecology,' (3 credits) from Hometown College to fulfill Field Experience Directed Elective requirement." - The Justification: Provide rationale for why you believe the course/experience/program you are proposing should fulfill a particular degree requirement. - Attach the course syllabus and catalog description to the petition and highlight the content in the course description that you believe makes it a candidate for fulfilling a requirement. - o Sometimes the justification can be as simple as indicating that the course has already been determined to fulfill a particular degree requirement through an existing articulation agreement between ESF and one of several Cooperative Transfer Colleges (NYS community colleges and other local institutions).
 In such cases, no course description needs to be appended.
 These are usually referred to as TAG-courses (Transfer Articulation Guidelines) and can be found through the Admissions Office webpage.
-If you want to make up a course deficiency over the summer, this webpage is the perfect place to preview which course from a college close to home will match our requirement. - If the petition involves a late drop/late add you must obtain the instructor's signature. - Signatures: - Your advisor will sign, date, and add any necessary comments. - Obtain the signature of your major Curriculum Coordinator (see p.
-3). - Field Study Petitions: IF you are petitioning to replace EFB 202 with an alternative experience OR IF you are proposing to apply an Internship (EFB 420) or Independent Research (EFB 498) experience for you Field Study Directed Elective requirement THEN you must submit your petition for review by the EB Curriculum Committee.
-Deliver the petition to the EB Curriculum Director (p.
-3) for this review. - If your petition does not involve field study, then no other departmental signatures are necessary.
-After receiving the Curriculum Coordinator signature, deliver it to 227 Bray Hall for approval by the Associate Provost for Instruction.
+If you want to make up a course deficiency over the summer, this webpage is the perfect place to preview which course from a college close to home will match our requirement. - o If the petition involves a late drop/late add you must obtain the instructor's signature.